SpikeInterface/spikeinterface/doc/modules/preprocessing.rst

         'whiten': {}
     }

-We can then pass this dictionary directly to the :code:`apply_pipeline` function to make a preprocessed recording
+We can then pass this dictionary to the :code:`apply_pipeline` function to make a preprocessed recording

 .. code-block:: python